machineware-gmbh/vcml/doc/properties.md

 ----
 ### Configuration via the Environment
-`vcml::property_provider_env` looks for environment variables that are suitable for initializing properties.
+`vcml::broker_env` looks for environment variables that are suitable for initializing properties.
 To be eligible, the environment variable must be named according to the full name of the property it initializes, having dots `.` replaced with underscores `_`: